 REACTIVE ORGANIC COMPOUND (ROC).
-Any compound that has the potential, once emitted, to contribute to ozone formation in the troposphere.
+Any compound that has the potential, once emitted, to contribute to

 VOC.
 A volatile organic compound (VOC) broadly defined as a chemical compound based on carbon chains or rings with vapor pressures greater than 0.1 millimeters of mercury at room temperature.
 These compounds typically contain hydrogen and may contain oxygen, nitrogen and other elements.
 See CCR Title 17, Section 94508(a).